* Before the Internet

 Carson poked fun at politicians.
 All politicians.
 If you slipped up, he was going to make a joke at your expense.
 Johnny specifically avoided politics with guests and kept it light in the monologue.
 Leno was non-commital.
 Dave’s political barbs, such as they were then, would be more of the non-sequitur variety.

-Other entrants of note — After The Arsenio Hall Show began in 1989 and was a decent hit in the ratings, drawing a 2 share, Tribune Entertainment tapped Dennis Miller to do a talk show that debuted in January, 1992.
-Due to booking pressures stemming from “Tonight Show” restrictions, which affected most other shows, Miller’s cerebral humor alone proved insufficient to sustain the program.
-The show couldn’t get guests.
-However, Miller went on in 1994 to the successful, “Dennis Miller Live” on HBO which had a nine-year run earning several Emmys.
+Other entrants of note — After The Arsenio Hall Show began in 1989 and was a decent hit in the ratings, drawing a 2 share, Tribune Entertainment tapped Dennis Miller for a talk show debuting in January, 1992.
+Booking pressures from Tonight Show restrictions limited Miller’s access to guests.
+His cerebral humor alone proved insufficient to sustain the program.
+But he went on in 1994 to launch the successful “Dennis Miller Live” on HBO which had a nine-year run earning several Emmys.

 • The Magic Hour (June 1998–September 1998) starring Earvin “Magic” Johnson – syndicated by 20th Television – “Aww Craig!”